Haksham/Cab-Booking/README.md

 and MySQL is used for data base and connector-jar file v.8.0.30.jar.
 The server used is apache tomcat v.10.1.18. p.s.
 I changed the SQL database password for users.
+Along with registration page, login page, index page feature like night mode is also included.
+Hope you like it.